InfuseAI/primehub-site/docs/concepts/designs/admission.md

+---
+id: admission
-# Admission
+title: Admission
+---

-After primehub 1.7, we start to use admission webhooks to handle kubernetes objects mutation and validation:
+After primehub 1.7 (alpha), we start to use admission webhooks to handle kubernetes objects mutation and validation:

-* hub group quota (1.7): a validation webhook to verify the usage of a hub user in a group
+* hub group quota (1.7): a mutation/validation webhook to verify the usage of a hub user in a group
 * airgap image replacer (1.8): a mutation webhook to replace container image url defined in a `pod`

+Currently, we use the hub group quota admission for resources validation.
+And airgap image replacer is not turn on by default (not label any namespaces).

 An admission webhook is grouped by: